-Apple released the latest macOS update, they call it macOS Big Sur back in November 2020 (2 months ago).
-The Big Sur comes with version number starting from v11.0.
+Apple released the latest macOS update; they call it macOS Big Sur back in November 2020 (2 months ago).
+The Big Sur comes with a version number starting from v11.0.
 It is claimed to be the successor of the previous release – macOS Catalina.
-With the release, Apple brings a bunch of new features and a complete overhaul on the interface of the operating system to the macintosh family, but what’s the catch?
+With the release, Apple brings many new features and a complete overhaul on the interface of the operating system to the macintosh family, but what’s the catch?

 Let’s look at the compatible Macs entitled for macOS Big Sur

-It is important to know whether your Macs are supported for the update.
-As every update that Apple release, they will surely put the older devices into their “GoodBye” List.
+It is crucial to know whether your Macs are supported for the update.
+With every update that Apple releases, they will surely put the older devices into their “GoodBye” List.
 So, what are the Macs that are capable of going to macOS Big Sur?